2210030019/WanderLog-Personal-Travel-Diary/README.md

 ## Project Description

-We have created a website where people can store and acces their travel experinces.
-It is similar to a personal diary but solely based on travelling.
-We can add the exact date we visited, we can upload images as well.
+"Travel Log" is a personal diary-style web application tailored for individuals to privately store and reminisce about their travel experiences.
+It provides users with a secure platform to document their adventures, including details about visited places, memorable moments, and images captured during their journeys.

 ## Team Members